MagmaFiendRightArm/YouTube-Ad-Blocker/README.md

 ## Reporting Issues

 If you encounter any bugs or if YouTube patches this ad blocker:
-- Send a message to @mxkxkks on Discord.
+- Send a message to @reset9e9 on Discord.
 - Open an issue on this GitHub repository.

 I will work on updating the script as soon as possible.